marijnh/Eloquent-JavaScript/06_object.md

 ```

 The use of the word `extends` indicates that this class shouldn't be
-based on the default `Object` prototype, but on some other class.
+directly based on the default `Object` prototype, but on some other class.
 This
 is called the _((superclass))_.
 The derived class is the
 _((subclass))_.